Designed for students who will make the world a better place – Hartwick Anthropology 2016 course offerings for spring & J Term.

 Despite Nicholas Wade’s emphasis on splits among human groups, the research is clear that it’s admixture all the way down.
 Plus some Malinowski!

-“The Mismeasure of Science” reassesses Gould’s “Mismeasure of Man.”
-In a climate of race revival attacking anthropology, this will be horribly misused.
+“The Mismeasure of Science” reassessed Gould’s “Mismeasure of Man.”
+In a climate of race resurgence and attacking anthropology, this was a horrible idea.

-Anthropology can change the world.
-Anthropology 101 is a great place to start with the big themes of Human Nature, Race, & Evolution.
+This post on Anthropology 101 in 2011 was a call to action for introductory courses to address the big themes of Human Nature, Race, & Evolution.